ckan/ckan/README.txt

 3. Make a config file as follows:

       $ paster make-config ckan config.ini

-   Alternatively just copy an existing configuration (such as development.ini):

-      $ cp development.ini config.ini

 4. Tweak the config file as appropriate and then setup the application::